mandubian/scaledn/README.md

 These are notions that don't exist in Json.

 Symbols can reference anything external or internal that you want to identify.
-A `Symbol` can have a namespace such as `foo/bar`
+A `Symbol` can have a namespace such as `foo/bar`.

-Keywords are unique identifiers that can be reused in your data structure.
-A `Keyword` is just a symbol preceded by a `:` such as :foo/bar
+Keywords are unique identifiers or enumerated values that can be reused in your data structure.
+A `Keyword` is just a symbol preceded by a `:` such as :foo/bar.

 <br/>
 ### EDN is extensible using tags